perioden/perioden.io/dental-implants-periodontist/dr-roy/cost-of-dental-implants.md

 <h2>Guided Surgery for precise placement of implants</h2>

 <p>Dr. Roy has taken several years of advanced training in Dental Implants and have provided long term successful Dental Implants with high esthetic results in number of patients.
-Dr. Roy uses <b>guided surgery</b> which is planned digitally and allows a <b>precise surgical placement of implants</b>.
-An Implant placed in the centre of the missing tooth allows <b>proper distribution of the chewing load and gives pleasant look.</b> </p>
+Dr. Roy uses guided surgery which is planned digitally and allows a precise surgical placement of implants.
+An Implant placed in the centre of the missing tooth allows proper distribution of the chewing load and gives pleasant look. </p>

 <h2>Factors affecting the final Esthetic Outcome of the Dental Implants</h2>